Prostitution in Eritrea: HIV

 HIV is a problem in the country, although it has one of the lowest prevalence rates in Sub-Saharan Africa.
-In the 1990s prostitution was regulated and monthly health checks carried out to try and stop the spread of infections.
+In the 1990s prostitution was regulated and monthly health checks carried out to try to stop the spread of infections.
 25 clinics and hospitals gave free testing for prostitutes.
-Social workers used community elders to try and spread the message of safe sex and condom use to prostitutes and clients.
+Social workers used community elders to try to spread the message of safe sex and condom use to prostitutes and clients.

 Campaigns have targeted high risk groups, including sex workers.
 As a result, the HIV prevalence amongst sex workers has fallen from 22% in 2002, to 10.4% in 2014.
 Condom use by sex workers had risen to 95% in 2014.

 Child prostitution

 Child prostitution is a problem in the country.
 The law criminalises child prostitution.
 The minimum age for consensual sex is 18.
 Penalties for conviction of the commercial sexual exploitation of children include imprisonment.
 Crimes were seldom reported, and punishment rarely applied.
 Data on the extent of child prostitution is not available.

 UN peacekeeping forces have been involved in the use of under-age prostitutes, some as young as 10.
 Danish, Italian, Slovakian and Irish soldiers have been implicated.